CelesteRoberts/Data-Analysis-Portfolio/README.md

 ### Data Source

 The bike shop database consists of nine relational tables, each depicting specific entities and their attributes.
-I created this ER-Diagram below to visually delineate these tables and their corresponding attributes.

 ### Tools
 - MySQL Workbench

 ### Database Creation and Preparation
-Code: I have chosen not to share this code, as this was completed as a school assignment, and wish to uphold academic integrity.
 1. Conducted an in-depth analysis of 9 provided CSV files to discern their entity relationships.
 2. Established key constraints to ensure data integrity.
 3. Developed a comprehensive diagram illustrating tables, attributes, primary keys, and foreign keys.